creasoft-dev/fundamenty/README.md

 ```

 ## Next Steps
-Fore more advanced Eleventy, read the [it documentation](https://www.11ty.dev/docs/).
+Fore more advanced Eleventy, read the [its documentation](https://www.11ty.dev/docs/).

 Especially the [documentation on page data](https://www.11ty.dev/docs/data-eleventy-supplied/) is useful.